abhaykashyap31/Blockchain-based-Dataset-Marketplace/distributed-file-system-using-blockchain-master/distributed-file-system-using-blockchain-master/README.md

 ### `python3 run server`
 ### 7. Upload Files
 Now you can access the React client in your web browser at "http://localhost:3000/" and use it to upload and manage files in the decentralized file storage system.

-## Additional Notes
-If you need to have more nodes for testing, you can use Vagrant to set up additional virtual machines with Ganache instances.
-## License
-This project is licensed under the MIT License.